GagandeepS017/Datagrid/README.md

 Upload a dataset, ask questions in plain English, and get SQL-powered answers with auto-generated charts, data profiling, and streaming insights.

-Built as a portfolio and thesis project (M.Sc.
-Big Data & AI, SRH Berlin).

 ## What It Does

 DataGrid lets non-technical users work with their data without writing SQL.
 You upload a file, it profiles the data automatically, and you ask questions in natural language.
 Claude writes the SQL, DuckDB runs it, and results come back with charts and a plain-English interpretation.